goatfryed/assert-baseline/README.md

     .isEqualToBaseline("specs/my.baseline.json");
 ```
 `formatAssertion.isEqualToBaseline(pathToBaseline)` executes the baseline assertion.
 The parameter pathToBaseline is relative to the resource context.
-See more on convention below
+See more on conventions below

 `formatAssertion.using{Format}Comparator(...)` provides ways to control the comparison
 in a format specific way exposing options of the reused libraries.